utdata/icj-class/css/css-class.md

 So, let's do it:

-- In your repo, create a new blank file called `reset.css` and then populate it with the contents of the [HTMLDocter reset](https://github.com/richclark/HTML5resetCSS/blob/master/reset.css) file.
-(You might use the `touch` command to do this, or File > New File in VS Code.)
+- In your repo, create a new blank file called `reset.css` -- you might use the `touch` command to do this, or File > New File in VS Code -- and then populate it with the contents of the [HTMLDocter reset](https://github.com/richclark/HTML5resetCSS/blob/master/reset.css) file.
 - We need to add a link in our stylesheet to the reset stylesheet.
 Put this before the closing `</head>` tag.

 ```html